Amtrak Accessible Rooms

 Can anyone book an accessible Amtrak room?

-When will I receive my Amtrak accessible room assignment?
+When will I get my Amtrak accessible room assignment?

-If you’re an Amtrak Guest Rewards member or have an Amtrak account, your ticket should automatically appear in the Amtrak app.
+If you are an Amtrak Guest Rewards member or have an Amtrak account, your ticket should automatically show up in the Amtrak app.
 You can also access it by logging into your account on the Amtrak website.

-If your ticket doesn’t show up in the app or you booked without an account, you can manually add your reservation.
+If your ticket doesn’t appear in the app or you booked without an account, you can enter it manually.
 Open the app, scroll to the bottom, and select the “Find Trip” option to enter your reservation details.

-What services does Amtrak offer to those in need of assistance?
+What services does Amtrak offer for individuals needing assistance?

 Some stations have staff, but others, such as platform or flag stops, are unstaffed.
 When the train arrives at the station, the crew will assist you.

-If you need assistance booking a non-sleeper train or a coach seat, indicate that you need help and follow the prompts.
+If you need help booking a non-sleeper train or a coach seat, please indicate that you need assistance and follow the prompts.
 If you don’t, the staff will not expect you and will not look for you, which can be frustrating for you and them.

 Station Assistance

-Amtrak may be able to help you at one of its many staffed stations.
-You can search each station to see what services are available, so you are ready either way with the proper expectations.
+Amtrak may assist you at one of its many staffed stations.
+You can explore each station to find out what services are available, ensuring you have the right expectations.

 Onboard Assistance